Electric Vehicles in Illinois

 While a large concentration of electric vehicles fall in the greater Chicago area, the state is also pouring energy into expanding electric transportation statewide.
 In line with the federal administration’s goal to have half of all new cars sold in the U.S. be electric by 2030, Illinois is enacting plans to encourage drivers to make the switch to electric.

-In the last year, Illinois lawmakers enacted legislation to incentivize residents; one big incentive program lies within the Climate and Equitable Jobs Act (CEJA).
+In the last year, Illinois lawmakers enacted legislation to incentivize residents; one big incentive program lies within the Climate and Equitable Jobs Act (CEJA), which has a goal to get 1 million electric vehicles on the road by 2030.
 CEJA includes provisions to phase out carbon emissions from the energy and transportation sectors.
 The Illinois EPA is directed in CEJA to establish rebate and grant programs for electric vehicles and charging stations and oversee the phase-out of fossil fuel-fired electrical generation units.

 Beginning July 1, 2022, a resident of Illinois that purchases an all-electric passenger vehicle in Illinois will be able to apply for a $4,000 rebate.
-Combined with federal tax credits, Illinois’ rebate can lower the price of an electric vehicle by more than $10,000.
-Residents must apply for the rebate within 90-days after the vehicle purchase date, and must retain ownership of the vehicle for a minimum of a year immediately after the vehicle purchase date.
-Only one rebate will be issued to a purchaser in any 10-year period.
+Unfortunately, the rebate application cycle is not currently open, but prospective buyers can sign up for the EV Listserv to get notified when the next round of funding begins and applications become available.
+Residents must apply for the rebate within 90-days of the vehicle purchase date, and must retain ownership of the vehicle for a minimum of a year immediately after the vehicle purchase date.

 Special considerations in Illinois